alexdoub/Challenges/README.md

 	TODO: Redo without BigDecimal lol
 **BinaryTreeMaxPath** - https://leetcode.com/problems/binary-tree-maximum-path-sum/
 	"Given a binary tree, find the max path sum.
 A path connects 2 nodes that are reachable from the starting node."
 	Recursive DFS.
+Tricky, but can be solved in a few lines.
+Define 2 recursive functions, one that finds the max sum with branching and one that does not.
+The branching function returns the max of a) the branching functions applied to either child or b) the non-branching function of both children + the value of this node.
+The non-branching function has already branched, so an existing sum must be passed down.
 **MaxPointsOnALine** - https://leetcode.com/problems/max-points-on-a-line/
 	"Given a list of points, how many lie on a single line?"
 	Double loop + Hashmap.
 Double loop over all points to find lines and duplicates of this point.
 Dont do a full N^2 loop or else you get the reverse (duplicate) of each line.
 Calculate the slope of all those lines, adjusted for GCD, and store them in a hashmap representing with Key/Values <Slope, Count>.
 The maximum intersecting line for this point is the max from the hashmap + duplicates of this point.
 Function returns the highest max.
 **LongestSubstringWithoutRepeatingCharacters** - https://leetcode.com/problems/longest-substring-without-repeating-characters/
 	"Given a string, return the length of the longest substring without repeating characters"
 	Greedy loop + hashmap.
 Enumerate chars and store their positions in a hashmap.
 Upon seeing a duplicate, null out all the positions before it.
 On every loop, record the max length substring thus far.